caiy7/caiy7.github.io/_posts/2018-7-21-luther-project.md

 *All features were scaled.

 ### Thoughts
-Though R2 at 0.64 was not good for a prediction model, the model has improved significately by addting all the text features.
+Though R2 at 0.64 was not ideal for a prediction model, the model has improved significately by addting all the text features.
+#### What impacts salary
-A peek on the top positive and negative coeffients shows that jobs from large cities in US such as NYC, SF, and Palo Alto (also in Bay Area) tend to offer higher salaries.
-Senior or management/leader position are also associate with higher salaries, while intern positiions usually don't pay well.
-These all agree with our common sense which incidates the model somehow makes sense.
+A peek on the top positive and negative coeffients shows that **location** plays an important role.
+Large cities in US such as NYC, SF, and Palo Alto (also in Bay Area) have high positive coefficients, implying that jobs in those cities tend to offer higher salaries.
+To my surprise, jobs in large European cities such as Berlin, London, Paris pay less according to the model.
+After double checking on currency conversion and some google search, I figured out that European countries in general pay lower in net salaries, but offer better social benefits, such as low education cost and low healthcare cost.

-Interestingly, the model showed that European cities tend to offer lower salaries as well.
-I was surprised to see that and double checked to see if I converted the currency correctly.
-With the explaination by Vinny (our instructor) and some google search, it seems that this result is also valid.
-European country usually provide better benefits (low education cost, low healthcare cost), but lower in the net salaries.
+**Title** is also an important predictor for salaries.
+Words like senior or words indicating management level position such as president, VP have positive impact on salaries, while having "inten" in the title usually indicates a lower salary.

+We can see that other factors like work experience, company size, affect salaries as well.

 ### Next Steps
-To further improve the model, here're a few things I can do in the future.
+To further improve the model, here're a few things I would like to try in the future.
 1. Include more data to train the model
-2. Look up a few examples to understand where the prediction errors are from and improve the model based on this knowledge
+2. Look up a few examples to understand where the prediction errors are from and try to improve the model based on this knowledge
-3. It is likely that the relation between the target and feature are not linear.
+3. It is likely there are nonlinear relationship between the features and the target.
 Try Nonlinear models, like random forest to see if they perform better.
-4. Depending on the application, information like the equity offered with the job may or  not available for the predictino model.
+4. Depending on the application, information like the equity offered with the job may or may not available for the prediction model.
 May want to remove it from the model.

-I've also thought of using TfidfVectorizer instead of CountVectorizer to extract the text features.
-Since the advantage of Tfidf is to normalize words with inverse document frequency, which can be captured in the model itself, I doubt it will improve the model in this case.

-The code and data are availabe at my [github](https://github.com/caiy7/Project_Luther).
+The codes and data are availabe at my [Github Repo](https://github.com/caiy7/Project_Luther).
 Thank you for reading and I hope it sounds like an interesting project to you.
-I so look forward to starting my next project at Metis.

 <img src ='../images/07212018/key_word.png'>
 (Word cloud made from top positive coefficients)